 The KitchenAid Spiralizer and the Paderno spiralizer are similar.
 They both turn vegetables into spiral noodles.
 But there are some big differences between the two.
 When it comes to convenience, ease of use, and performance, I’d have to go with the KitchenAid KSM1APC.
 It has the power of the KitchenAid mixer behind it.

-But you have to hand crank the Paderno.
+But you have to hand-crank the Paderno.

 The Paderno Spiralizer is a proven product.
 There is lots and lots of feedback for the Paderno World Cuisine A4982799.
 It’s been around for years and there are many happy customers.
 Likewise, most customers love the Kitchenaid spiralizer.

 The KitchenAid KSM1APC is more durable and has better construction than the Paderno.
 In fact, the Paderno’s most recent version received some complaints about durability.
-I came across lots of durability complaints for the most recent version of this product.
+I came across lots of durability complaints about the most recent version of this product.

 The KSM2APC is an upgraded version of the KitchenAid spiralizer.
 There are 6 blades that come with this Spiralizer compared to 4.
 That is the only notable difference that I can see here.